karan2704/places-123/README.md

 How to run:
 1. Clone/Download this repository to your local system.
-2. cd into the project folder and run the command 'npm i' to install all the required dependencies.
+2. cd into the project folder and run the command `npm i` to install all the required dependencies.
-3. To run the development server use the command 'npm run dev'.
+3. To run the development server use the command `npm run dev`.
-4. To run just the client side cd into the client folder and use 'npm start'
+4. To run just the client side cd into the client folder and use `npm start`

 How it works:
 A user can register to Places and then log into their account.
 After which they get an option to add a post.